Oussama Targhalline: Club career

 Targhalline began his career at the Mohammed VI Academy in Salé, Morocco before signing his first professional contract with Marseille at the age of 18.
 He scored his first senior goal for the club in a mid-season friendly match against Nîmes; Marseille went on to win the match 4–1.
 Targhalline made his first-team competitive debut for Marseille in a 4–1 Coupe de France win over Cannet Rocheville on 19 December 2021.
 He made his Ligue 1 debut in a 1–0 win over Bordeaux on 7 January 2022.
 On 1 August 2022, Targhalline was loaned to Turkish side Alanyaspor.

 On 7 January 2023, after being recalled from the loan spell, Targhalline joined Ligue 2 side Le Havre on a permanent deal, signing a contract until June 2025, with an option for another year.

+Feyenoord

+On 5 February 2025, Targhalline joined Dutch side Feyenoord on a contract through mid-2028.

 International career

-Targhalline has represented Morocco at under-17 and under-20 levels.
+Targhalline has represented Morocco at under-17, under-20 and under-23 levels.
 He was on the final list to participate in the 2020 UNAF U-20 Tournament qualifying for the 2021 Africa U-20 Cup of Nations, and participated in all matches, scoring one goal against Libya.

+In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself; he scored the winning goal in the 2–1 final victory over Egypt, which helped the Atlas Lions win their first title and qualify for the 2024 Summer Olympics.

+Targhalline was selected for Morocco's squad to compete in the men's football at the 2024 Summer Olympics.

+Targhalline made his debut for the Morocco national team on 9 September 2024 in a Africa Cup of Nations qualifier against Lesotho at the Adrar Stadium.